In Taiwan, anger at China over virus drives identity debate

 “The Republic of China is a country, Taiwan is not,” Chen Yu-jen, a Kuomintang legislator from the island of Kinmen, which sits just offshore from the Chinese city of Xiamen, told parliament on Monday.

 The statement drew a sharp rebuke from Su, who told reporters it meant Chen had no right to be a member of the legislature.
+Chen said she was simply stating the facts, and that Taiwan is a geographic name, not a national name.

 China’s pressure on Taiwan diplomatically and militarily during the virus crisis has also reduced Beijing’s already low standing in the eyes of many Taiwanese.